ajvincent/ts-morph-structures/stage_1_bootstrap/DESIGN.md

 ### Checklist for adding a new type structure class

-- In [source/base/TypeStructureKind.mts](./source/base/TypeStructureKind.mts), append a new enum member of `TypeStructureKind`
+- In [source/base/TypeStructureKind.mts](./prototype-snapshot/base/TypeStructureKind.mts), append a new enum member of `TypeStructureKind`
-- In [TypeStructures.mts](./source/typeStructures/TypeStructures.mts), define the type alias your type structure class will implement
+- In [TypeStructures.mts](./prototype-snapshot/typeStructures/TypeStructures.mts), define the type alias your type structure class will implement
   - Include `KindedStructure<TypeStructureKind.YourNewType>`
+    - Depending on child types, this may be `TypedStructureWithChildren` or `TypedStructureWithOneChild`.
+  - Include `ReplaceableDescendants`
   - Wrap the alias's type in the `Simplify` type, to make it easier to read when someone hovers over it in an IDE
   - Append your new type to `TypeStructures`
 - Import what you need: